|

 bricklayer, but the results were unfortunate for the look of the

 foundation.
-Later, I spent a few hours chipping away the worst of
+Later on, I spent a few hours chipping away the worst of

-the smeared cement, to make the joints recede in emphasis and restore something like
+the smeared cement, to make the joints between stones recede in emphasis and to restore something approximating

 the original look.